oceanprotocol/pdr-backend/READMEs/barge.md

 ```

 The sections below describe different ways to run barge.
 They're for reference only; DO NOT run them right now.
 Each README will describe what to do.

+## Run Docker

+To run barge, you need the Docker engine running.

+If you're on Linux: you're good, there's nothing extra to do.

+If MacOS:
+- via console: `open -a Docker`
+- or, via app: open Finder app, find Docker, click it

 ## Barge Basic